-Have you been thinking about starting a business in Ireland but don’t know where to begin?
-We have compiled a list of all the most common questions asked by our clients before they set up their companies in Ireland.
+Thinking about starting a business in Ireland but don’t know where to begin?
+We have compiled a list of all the most common questions asked by our clients before they start a business in Ireland.

 Do I need to write a business plan to start a business?